Session Date-Application DeadlineProgram Fee$14,500Faculty ChairProgram Director

 Executive Core Qualifications (ECQs): This program aligns with one or more Executive Core Qualifications.

-- An understanding of why some partnerships succeed where others have failed
+- Why have some types of partnerships succeeded where others have failed?

-- Tools governments can use to develop and implement politically and economically sustainable reforms
+- How can governments develop and implement reforms to make these partnerships politically and economically sustainable over time?

 - What is the role of private finance in infrastructure development?
 How can limited public resources and capacity be leveraged to mobilize long term finance from institutional investors?

 - When is regulation of tariffs necessary and when can governments achieve effective outcomes using market forces?
 What mix of contractual and discretionary regulatory mechanisms should be used?